What is DBA? Everything You Need To Know

 New business owners should always have something to separate themselves from their business.
 There are many different advantages of having a DBA.

 - Banking – When you start a DBA, you’ll have to register your business as a sole proprietorship in the state you live in.
 When you do this, you’ll get a federal tax ID number which allows you to separate your personal and business funds in the bank.
-To make tracking experiences even easier, check out the Saffron card option to easily track expenditures from each DBA and share spending with investors.
+To make banking as simple as possible when launching your new business, mata by Saffron has a business banking panel in every company’s Data Room to easily stay on top of your finances, and separate all of your personal and business expenditures and cash flow.

 - Professionalism – Regardless of what type of business we’re talking about, owners want to look professional to clients and potential customers.
 Having a real business with a real name is a great way to stand out and show potential clients that you’re serious about what you do.